How to address violence in the news with your students.

 Nevertheless, the program offers teachers a comprehensive look at student data, giving a clear view of students' overall growth and achievement.
 Ideally, this will help teachers plan in a way that meets real classroom needs.
 Printable lesson plans are available, should teachers want them.
-Also, the system's reports offer an exhaustive range of data.
-Though i-Ready was designed to make student data easily actionable, the sheer amount of data offered could make it less so for some teachers -- it will depend on the amount of time they're able to devote.
+Also, the system's reports offer a range of data. i-Ready clearly has spent some time making this data organized and easily accessible for teachers, allowing them to find the information they want.
 Overall, i-Ready delivers learning content in an engaging and rigorous way.
 This combination will likely serve kids well if -- and here's the catch -- teachers use i-Ready with fidelity alongside their own quality classroom instruction.

 Key Standards Supported